-A PEDAGOGICAL GAME FOR ENGAGED INTERPERSONAL LEARNING
+A PEDAGOGICAL TOOLKIT FOR ENGAGED LEARNING FOR CIRCULAR BUSINESS & PERSONAL RELATIONS

-The game allows players to learn about critical differences between linear and circular relationships, critically reflect over the challenges as well as opportunities afforded by different products and materials in different constellations.
+The role-playing game allows players to learn about critical differences between linear and circular relationships, critically reflect over the challenges as well as opportunities afforded by different products and materials in different constellations.

 How to Play